CYLaiMDPhD/Election_Analysis/README.md

 ---

 ## Challenge Overview
-This challenge builds off of previous work we performed for the Colorado Board of Elections to include additional vote results by county.
+This challenge builds off of previous work performed for the board of elections and includes additional vote results by county.

 ## Challenge Summary and Results